metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/visualizer.rst

 Visualizer
 ==========

-The Visualizer is open-source, extensible platform for visualizing results generated using the OpenMETA tools.
+The Visualizer is an open-source, extensible platform for visualizing results generated using the OpenMETA tools.

 The first two sections describe the Visualizer features that ship standard with